Side hustle financial planning: build sustainable income

 That emergency fund lets you survive the dip without killing momentum.

 Bucket 3: Personal Profit (55-80% of your post-tax earnings).
 This is the money you use.
 Pay down debt.
 Invest.
 Spend guilt-free.
-This is the whole reason you started the side hustle – extra income that’s actually yours.
+This is the whole reason you started the side hustle, the extra income that’s actually yours.
 Don’t starve yourself to constantly reinvest.
 (That’s how burnout starts.)

 Retirement savings for self-employed earners

 Once your side hustle income is consistent, directing a portion toward a retirement account reduces your tax bill while building long-term wealth.
 Two accounts are designed specifically for self-employed earners.
-A SEP-IRA (Simplified Employee Pension) lets you contribute up to 25% of your net self-employment income, with a 2025 cap of $70,000.
+A SEP-IRA (Simplified Employee Pension) is a tax-advantaged retirement account that lets self-employed earners contribute up to 25% of net self-employment income, with a 2025 contribution cap of $70,000 [9].
 Contributions are tax-deductible and reduce your adjusted gross income for the year.
-A Solo 401(k) allows up to $23,500 in employee contributions for 2025 (plus up to 25% of net self-employment income as employer contributions), with an overall cap of $70,000.
+A Solo 401(k) is a retirement plan for business owners with no employees that allows up to $23,500 in employee contributions for 2025 (plus up to 25% of net self-employment income as employer contributions), with an overall cap of $70,000 [9].
 Both accounts reduce your taxable income before your final tax bill is calculated.
-If your side hustle nets $30,000 per year, even a $5,000 SEP-IRA contribution reduces the income you owe taxes on – lowering both your income tax and your self-employment tax exposure.
+If your side hustle nets $30,000 per year, even a $5,000 SEP-IRA contribution reduces the income you owe taxes on, lowering both your income tax and your self-employment tax exposure.
 Consult a tax professional before opening either account to confirm the contribution calculation for your specific income level.

 The percentages aren’t fixed rules.
 If you’re scaling aggressively, shift more toward reinvestment.
 If you’re building stability after a rocky period, increase your emergency fund.
 If your side hustle is mature and just supplementing income, most of your post-tax earnings go to personal profit.